antoninogambino/Horiseon-challenge-wk1/README.md

 # Horiseon-challenge-wk1
 This is the challenge of week 1 of the BootCamp from University of Birmingham

-User Story
+*User Story*

 AS A marketing agency
 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-Acceptance Criteria
+*Technology*

+This project was developed using only HTML and CSS files - with the addition of the README file.

+*Acceptance Criteria*

 The website was delivered with the head not named properly, so the first amend was to add the company name "Horiseon".
 Then, looking into the top menu, I have added a "contact us" section for clients if they want to get in contact with the company.
 Also, removed the esclamation mark on 'social media marketing" to make it consistent.